mxagar/data_science_udacity/04_ExperimentalDesign_RecSys/DSND_ExperimentalDesign_RecSys.md

 - Do we need to account for neutrality from the user?
 If so, the number of values in the rating must be odd (3, 5, 7).
 - Try to always pick the simplest rating possible, i.e., prefer 1-3 to 1-5 is possible.

+Also, note that sometimes we don't have ratings at all, but other related data:

+- Was the item opened by the user or not?
+- When the item was opened by the user, how long did he/she spend on it?
+- Was item completely consumed by the user or not?

 Blog post on how to choose the best rating: [Survey Response Scales: How to Choose the Right One for your Questionnaire](https://cxl.com/blog/survey-response-scales/).